Section 83(b) Election CPA Support

-Section 83(b) elections allow recipients of restricted stock to recognize ordinary income at the time of grant rather than when the stock vests.
-For early-stage company founders and employees receiving equity at low valuations, this election can result in dramatic tax savings.
+Section 83(b) elections allow recipients of restricted stock or other restricted property to include income near the transfer date rather than waiting until the property vests.
+For founders, employees, and service providers receiving equity at early-stage valuations, the decision can materially affect future tax reporting.

 When to Consider an 83(b) Election